fyngyrz/pyex/README.md

 | pyex | You get a bunch of help about the options |

 ```
-Class to provide extended Python syntax for methods on built-in classes
+Application to provide extended Python syntax for methods on built-in classes
 Most particularly, string.

       Author: fyngyrz  (Ben)